Men’s behaviour change programs

-The Northern Territory Government has committed $29.4 million from 2018-19 to 2020-21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028: Safe, respected and free from violence.
+The Northern Territory Government has committed $27.9 million in 2020-21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
 This investment includes the implementation of evidence-based and culturally appropriate men’s behaviour change programs and interventions for perpetrators, in Central Australia and the Top End of the Territory.

 What have we achieved so far?

-The Northern Territory Government provides $2 million in annual funding for men’ behaviour change programs.
+The Northern Territory Government provides $1 million in annual funding for men’s behaviour change programs.
 The Tangentyere Aboriginal Council in Alice Springs has been running the men’s behaviour change program since 2015.
 In 2018, the Northern Territory Government expanded the men’s behaviour change program to Darwin by funding a perpetrator intervention service run by CatholicCare NT.

-Since 2018, over 130 men have been engaged in the men’s behaviour change programs in Alice Springs and Darwin and over 30 have completed the program.
+Since 2018, 264 men have engaged in the men’s behaviour change programs in Alice Springs and Darwin and 48 have completed the program.

 The men’s behaviour change programs include a partner contact support program.
-Since 2018 over 115 women and children have been engaged through the partner contact support program.
+Since 2018, 101 women have engaged through the partner contact support program.

 What is next?